 NHS whistle-blowers in Wales 'put off' complaining by policy

-Doctors believe the Welsh NHS's new whistle-blowing policy deters health staff from raising concerns about poor care, BBC Wales has learned.
+Doctors are concerned the Welsh NHS's new whistle-blowing policy puts staff off complaining about poor care, BBC Wales has learned.

 The All Wales Whistle-blowing Policy was published in July after Health Minister Mark Drakeford said he wanted people to feel able to voice concerns.